vgough/grpc-proxy/README.md

 route gRPC requests based on method names and metadata without any knowledge of message contents.

-The project was branched from the proof of concept work in github.com/mwitkow/grpc-proxy, and further refined with a real router project running in a production environment with multiple routing topologies.
+The project was forked from the proof of concept work in github.com/mwitkow/grpc-proxy, and further refined with a real router project running in a production environment with multiple routing topologies.